cldeluna/pyats_intro/README.md

 - Are all my routes there after my change?
 - What changed from yesterday?
 - Log my changes for my Change Request ticket in three commands!
+- Do I have these bgp neighbors after my change?

-I didn't pursue it because everything I saw focused on the CLI options available and while clearly powerful and returning structured data I'm trying to get away from the CLI and I don't want structured data output the the screen.
+I didn't pursue it because everything I saw focused on the CLI options available and while clearly powerful and returning structured data I'm far more interested in working with the data in a script.
+I don't want structured data output the the screen.
 I want to process that structured data.

-Now that I've had some time to spend working with it, its clear this is something worth investing some (alot) of time to learn because it is incredibly powerful and can be run from the CLI or as part of your python script.
+Now that I've had some time to spend working with it, it is clear this is something worth investing some time to learn because it is incredibly powerful and can be run from the CLI or as part of your python script and there are good use cases for both.

 I'm not going to focus too much on the CLI version of this.
 If you are more comfortable not having to deal with Python and scripts then there is alot of content out there for you to look at.
 In my opinion this just delays the inevitable but some of the scripts will have their CLI equivalents if you just can't help yourself.